 FDA strongly encourages entities to submit cigarette plans (as required by 21 CFR 1141.10(g)) as soon as possible, and in any event by Sept.
 13, 2021.
 Early submission of cigarette plans will facilitate timely FDA review prior to the effective date of the required warnings, encourage dialogue with entities regarding any implementation concerns, and provide time to consider proposals by entities in a timely manner.

 FDA will ensure that its review of cigarette plans will be completed no later than 6 months after receipt of an adequate plan from persons who work in good faith with FDA to complete its review (e.g., persons should work diligently with FDA and be responsive by submitting any requested information in a timely manner).

-If a higher volume of submissions is received than is currently expected, FDA intends to ensure that entities who submit an adequate plan by March 16, 2021 and who work in good faith with FDA to complete its review are not delayed or prevented from distributing or advertising cigarette packages or advertisements due to the agency not having approved their plans by the effective date of the final rule.
+If a higher volume of submissions is received than is currently expected, FDA intends to ensure that entities who submit an adequate plan by the recommended submission date and who work in good faith with FDA to complete its review are not delayed or prevented from distributing or advertising cigarette packages or advertisements due to the agency not having approved their plans by the effective date of the final rule.

 For efficiency of review, FDA recommends that, to the extent possible, manufacturers, distributors, and retailers submit a single cigarette plan that covers both cigarette packaging and cigarette advertising, rather than submitting each plan separately, when applicable.

 For FDA to approve a cigarette plan for cigarette packaging, the plan must provide that all of the required warnings are randomly displayed during each 12-month period on each brand of the product, displayed on each brand of the product in as equal a number of times as is possible during each 12-month period, are randomly distributed in all areas of the United States in which the product is marketed, and must ensure that all of the required warnings will be displayed by the manufacturer, distributor, or retailer at the same time.